njukenanli/Anthropic_Router/README.md

 enable running claude code with any llm provider by routing all claude code lm api traffic via litellm.

+compatible on windows host (claude code seems have problems in windows container hmmm...)

 ## Quick start

 ```bash